Dashboard

 const encryptedCardDetails = encryptCardData(cardData, clientKey, clientIV);

-• Keys and IVs should never be exposed in client-side code or logs.
+• Never expose your keys or IVs in client-side code or logs.

-• Compliance with PCI DSS requirements for handling cardholder data is essential.
+• Make sure you comply with PCI DSS requirements when handling cardholder data.

-The encrypted card details should be provided in the cardDetails field of the purchase API request, as specified in the HydrogenPay documentation.
+When making a purchase API request, include the encrypted card details in the cardDetails field, as outlined in the HydrogenPay documentation.

-• If decryption fails, ensure the key and IV are correctly Base64-decoded before use.
+• If decryption fails, double-check that your key and IV are Base64-decoded correctly.

-• Confirm that the cryptographic library uses PKCS7 padding.
+• Ensure your cryptographic library uses PKCS7 padding.